 For 2 dozen small cookies use a 1 tablespoon ice cream scoop or a rounded tablespoon.

-- Bake in preheated oven for 9-11 minutes or until cookies are crisp on edges and slightly soft in the middle.
+Bake in preheated oven for 9 to 11 minutes or until cookies are crisp on edges and slightly soft in the middle.
 Cool on baking sheet.

 Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.